Robert-Roth/scireadability/README.md

 ## Why scireadability?

 While building upon the excellent `textstat` library, `scireadability` is specifically designed to address the unique challenges of analyzing scientific and technical texts.
 It offers improved accuracy for syllable counting, especially for scientific vocabulary and names.
 If you need readability statistics for academic papers, web pages, or any text containing specialized terms, `scireadability` provides enhanced accuracy.

+>`scireadability` currently only offers support for English texts.
+For non-English texts, `textstat` offers broad coverage.

 ### Key features

 - Enhanced syllable counting accuracy, particularly for complex and scientific vocabulary.
 - Customizable syllable dictionary to handle exceptions and domain-specific terms, enhancing accuracy for specialized texts.
 Includes a built-in custom dictionary for common edge-cases.
+- Verbose mode identifies the most complex sentences and provides specific suggestions for improving readability.

 ## Quick start